 SANTA CRUZ, Calif.
-(KABC) -- A high-priced prostitute accused of giving a former Google executive a fatal dose of heroin and leaving him to die on his yacht pleaded not guilty on Wednesday.
+(KABC) -- A high-priced prostitute is accused of injecting a Silicon Valley executive with a lethal dose of heroin and then leaving him to die on his luxury yacht.

 Tichelman's fingerprints were discovered on the wine glass.
 On July 4, police posed as a potential client and lured her to a hotel, where she was arrested.